• Skip to primary navigation

 My eyes fell on a huge mountain of fresh coriander leaves and we ended up buying a bagful of them!!

-Whenever we have excess coriander leaves, the first dish I want to prepare is coriander leaves gojju!!!
+Whenever we have excess coriander leaves, the first dish I want to prepare is this coriander leaves gojju!!!

 I love the sweet, spicy and tangy taste of the chutney and you will find me enjoying this gojju in a small bowl, even before it is served for lunch!!!